 Peter Gregory Adams BA PGCE, is currently preparing work for a retrospective exhibition to be shown in the Spring 2016.

-John Gridley – Adobe Dreamweaver.
-Advanced Adobe Dreamweaver.
-Adobe InDesign & Adobe Illustrator
+John Gridley – Adobe Dreamweaver, Adobe InDesign & Adobe Illustrator

-John Gridley currently teaches Web Design as a visiting tutor here at the Arts University Bournemouth.
+John Gridley currently teaches Web Design with us as a visiting tutor.

 Previously working for over 25 years within a corporate publishing house, John’s background crosses over between offline and online media.
 With qualifications in Photography, Graphic Design, Video editing, Multimedia and a Degree in Graphic Design (Interactive Media), he has experience in print reproduction, brand awareness, and current Internet web technologies.
 John also runs his own creative design company Weird Bean Design based in Hampshire, offering businesses of all sizes a unique mix of service and strategic thinking.